Cold Food Festival: Legend

 The usual story for the origin of the Cold Food and Tomb-Sweeping Festivals concerns the 7th-century-BC Jin nobleman Jie Zhitui, a model of self-sacrificing loyalty.

 During the Spring and Autumn period of Chinese history, the Zhou Kingdom began to break up into its constituent parts and their lords gained more and more freedom from central control.
 One of these states was Jin, around modern Shanxi.
 As was common among wealthy Chinese at the time, its duke had many wives.
 One of them, Li Ji, was of lower status and came from the Rong tribes who lived to China's west, but successfully schemed to become a full wife and to establish her son as the duke's successor.
 Her older stepson Ji Chong'er was framed for revolting against the duke in 655 BC, forcing the prince to flee for his life to his mother's family among the Di tribes north of China.
 Only 15 of his men followed him into exile.
 These included Jie Zhitui, who entertained the prince with his poems and music.
 He was so considerate of his lord that once, when their supplies were stolen while traveling through Wey, he used meat from his own thigh to make soup to relieve the prince's hunger.

 In 636 BC, the duke of Qin finally invaded Jin on Chong'er's behalf and installed him as its duke.
 (Posthumously, he became known as the "Wen" or "Civilized Duke" of Jin.)
-In 635 BC, the new duke was generous to those who had helped him in adversity but overlooked Jie, who sadly withdrew into poor obscurity in the forests near Mt Mian.
+In 635 BC, the new duke was generous to those who had helped him in adversity but overlooked Jie, who became obscure in the forests near Mt Mian.
 The duke sent repeated envoys to lure Jie back to court, but he felt no ambition for political power.
 Too loyal to directly criticize his master but too principled to accept a place in a corrupt administration, he opted to simply remain in seclusion.
 Annoyed, the duke ordered a forest fire to be started around three sides of the mountain to smoke Jie and his mother out of hiding.
 Instead of coming out, they were burnt alive.
 Jie's charred corpse was found still standing, embracing or tightly bound to a tree.
-In his remorse, the duke renamed the mountain Mt.
-Jie, established the town still known as Jiexiu ("Jie's Rest"), and inaugurated the Cold Food Festival as a memorial period for Jie.
+In his remorse, the duke inaugurated the Cold Food Festival as a memorial period for Jie.

-In addition to the festival, the story also occasioned the Chinese proverb that, "while some can burn off an entire mountain, others are kept from even lighting up to eat their rice".